 Location: The Mountains

-A recent crazy for antiquities among the wealthy of the Court sponsored this archaeological dig.
+A recent craze for antiquities among the wealthy of the Court sponsored this archaeological dig.
 It seeks to uncover and study the remains of numerous ruined colonies from past nations, all lost and abandoned, in order to ship their relics home at a healthy profit.

 Location: The Forest

 Seated inside the very edge of the dark and tangled forest near the Colony, the Retreat is a sanitarium by any other name.
-It cultivates a distinguished clientele of madmen and artists banished who, banished from polite society, find their way to the colony to escape.
+It cultivates a distinguished clientele of madmen and artists who, banished from polite society, find their way to the colony to escape.
 Luxurious accommodations await those with money, while dingy cells and confining garments find those less fortunate souls.

 Regardless, the owner is an oddly cheery gentleman who is rarely seen outside of The Retreat itself except by those who he has come to collect.